devareus/Eclectic-Token-Sniper/README.md

 - BuyPercentageOfTxValue: If set, the bot will calculate the amount to buy based on the value of the transaction that triggered the event, up to the maximum amount specified in the AmountToBuy setting.
 For instance, if the transaction's value was 1 BNB and this is set to 50:
   - AmountToBuy is 0.75 -> 0.5 BNB will be bought
   - AmountToBuy is 0.25 -> 0.25 BNB will be bought
+- MirrorPercentageSoldByAddress: If set, the bot will sell the same percentage of the balance of tokens of the mirrored wallet that were sold.

 And, as usual, you can also set:

 - ParametersSet, AddToWatchList and RemoveFromWatchListAfterMinutes: They work exactly as for the [Telegram Sniper](#telegram-sniper).